babohhauru/Machine-Learning/week4/report/Week4 Assignment Report.md

 ​	According the graph above the predictions and true labels are highly overlapped, indicating the model fits the dataset very well.

-(b) Firstly set a value k from 1 to 15.
+(b) We can set the value k from 1 to 30.
 Similar to the last problem, we need to find a model with a high mean accuracy and low standard deviation.
 Then we can know that 15 should be the best value for k  from the graph below:

 <div>
 <center>